 Pool pumps, washing machines, freezers and heat pumps and a multitude of appliances can enhance your solar power generation from appliance controllers.
 Appliance control products include: Power Genius, Immersun and SolarImmersion.

-The Immersun is an appliance controller that directs solar power to hot water cylinders, the retail price is approximately $950.
+The Immersun is a solar power diverter that directs solar power to hot water cylinders, the retail price is approximately $950.

 The Power Genius allows appliances to be controlled through a wireless network (the hardware is either plugged in or hardwired), and there's virtually no limit to the number of appliances you can control and monitor.
 The retail price starts at $650 for monitoring and from $1100 for the appliance controller.
 If you have a 3kW system or larger it will add $500 to $600 value each year for a 3kW system, a great money saver.